 Mr. Segal currently owns 100% of Hip Hospitality, LLC, which owns 10% of Bagatelle America, LLC ("Bagatelle America").
-Bagatelle America is the Manager of Bagatelle Little West 12th LLC, which owns and operates the Bagatelle restaurant in New York City.
-As Manager, Bagatelle America receives an annual management fee of 5% of the Adjusted Gross Revenue (as defined in the management agreements with each subsidiary).
+Bagatelle America was the Manager of Bagatelle Little West 12 th LLC, which owns and operates the Bagatelle restaurant in New York City.
+As Manager, Bagatelle America received an annual management fee of 5% of the Adjusted Gross Revenue (as defined in the management agreements with each subsidiary).
 Bagatelle America is also the holder of the trademark for "Bagatelle," which it licenses royalty-free to Bagatelle La Cienega, LLC and Bagatelle Little West 12th LLC.
+The Company ended its relationship with Bagatelle Little West 12th LLC in November 2020.